p6te/Automotive-Evolution/README.md

+##Automotive Evolution

-### Web application showcasing the history of automotive evolution.
+# Web application showcasing the history of automotive evolution.

-### The project was created to practice the Framer Motion library.
+# The project was created to practice the Framer Motion library.

-### Please note that responsiveness is not supported.
+# Please note that responsiveness is not supported.

 ## <a href="https://p6te.github.io/Automotive-Evolution/">Link to app</a>